 2. Balls of Steel Whiskey Stones

 Made of quality stainless steel, these brilliant whiskey balls don’t just chill your drink in style, but they keep that drink cold for up to a full hour.
 Plus, the profits from every sale of Balls of Steel Whiskey Balls goes to support cancer research.
 What’s not to love?
-Chilled whiskey and contributing to cancer research, I’ll drink to that.
+Chilled whiskey and contributing to Get Caught in the Sips with the New Archie Rose ‘Sydney Cricket Gin’ research, I’ll drink to that.

 Weight: 3.2 ounces